naofumi/react-router-vite-rails/README.md

 ### Automatic Code-splitting

-When you build the React Router application using `bin/rails react:build`, the whole application is code-split and deployed inside the Rails' `public` folder.
+When you build the React Router application using `bin/rails react_router:build`, the whole application is code-split and deployed inside the Rails' `public` folder.
 The table below shows the generated code-fragments.

 Note that the code for each route has been split automatically, using information from the integrated router and without manual configuration.